 The above back-of-the-envelope calculation is indicative of what can be achieved.
-For proposals, observer should use the much more accurate on-line Observation Time Estimator (OTE) found on the ISOC web site http://integral.esa.int, as it is the means by which ISOC performs this type of calculation when assessing the technical feasibility of a proposed observation.
+For proposals, observer should use the much more accurate on-line Observation Time Estimator (OTE) found on the INTEGRAL web site under Observation Tools, as it is the means by which ISOC performs this type of calculation when assessing the technical feasibility of a proposed observation.

-Continuum sensitivity values given in §1.1.1 are for monochromatic fluxes (ph cm-2 s-1 keV-1), $\Delta E = E/2$ , and can be reliably extrapolated to small energy ranges.
+Continuum sensitivity values given in earlier are for monochromatic fluxes (ph cm-2 s-1 keV-1), $\Delta E = E/2$ , and can be reliably extrapolated to small energy ranges.
 However, when $\Delta E$ is greater than E/2, the energy range must be split into smaller energy bands each with $\Delta E$ smaller than E/2, in order to calculate the SNR or exposure times in each one, and then combine the results to get the values corresponding to the initial energy range.
 OTE does this using an input power-law spectral index.